 Through the combination of traditional and experimental sculpture techniques, his work approaches materialities that can translate the industrial dystopia of our current times.
 In order to explore the boundaries between mediums, his process transfers this knowledge to operate through installations, electro-mechanic objects, photography, and video, besides other interventions.
 The artist approaches sculpture as a practice that can materialize temporalities and dimensions to reflect on the encounter between the scales of the human, the nonhuman, and the planet.

 His artistic process addresses art as a tool to awake new perspectives of knowledge, establishing interdisciplinary links between arts, social and natural sciences.
 Throwing a critical look over the environmental emergency, his work evokes art as a mechanism to activate a deeper discussion on the human conflict with itself and over the idea of 'nature' as something external or separate from the human.

 "The residues produced by industrial activity become increasingly permanent and capable of shaping landscapes, affecting perception, human behavior, and social relations.
 My work invites reflections on these issues by evaluating the tensions and meanings found in the residues and in the contamination produced by ourselves as a society, highlighting the human and the environment as interdependent entities."

-Currently, the artist works based in Helsinki-F, representing Finland and Brazil abroad.
+Currently, the artist works based in Helsinki-FI, representing Finland and Brazil abroad.
 His works integrate collections such as the Museum of Brazilian Art, in São Paulo, and the Finnish National Gallery Kiasma, in Helsinki.